Shrinking investment bank saps SocGen profit

 The bank took goodwill writedowns totaling 476 million euros ($586.2 million) on U.S. fund unit TCW, which sources say it is close to selling, and Russian subsidiary Rosbank ROSBR.UL, which is being overhauled.

-Oudea told analysts on a conference call that SocGen had no plans to buy Russian bank VTB’s (VTBR.MM) remaining minority stake in Rosbank.

-SocGen said second-quarter net income fell 42 percent to 433 million euros ($533.3 million), missing the 677.9 million average estimate in a Reuters poll of analysts.
+SocGen said second-quarter net income fell to 433 million euros ($533.3 million), missing the 677.9 million average estimate in a Reuters poll of analysts.

-Revenue fell 3.6 percent to 6.27 billion euros, above the poll average of 6.13 billion.
+Revenue fell 3.6 percent to 6.27 billion euros, above than the poll average of 6.13 billion.

 “We see little in the figures to modify our investment case, which reflects some caution given the thinner earnings base and capital levels than peers despite a low absolute valuation,” Nomura analyst Jon Peace said.